fineanmol/hacktoberfest/CONTRIBUTING.md

 #### Name: [Spandan](https://github.com/Spandan-Bhattacharya)

 - Place: Kolkata, West Bengal, India
 - Bio: A Computer Science and Engineering Student dabbling in Hacktoberfest for the first time.
+I am interested in contributing more to the open-source community.
 - GitHub: [Spandan-Bhattacharya](https://github.com/Spandan-Bhattacharya)